dbatten5/jira/README.md

 This does the following:

-- Pulls the given Jira issue using the Jira API
+- Pull the given Jira issue using the Jira API
 - Ask for a branch name, giving the title of the issue as a default
 - Switch to master branch and pull
 - Checkout the new branch